 Sue Mantle Dicicco

-After attending California Institute of the Arts, Sue began her career at the Walt Disney Company, rising through the ranks to become a Journeyman Animator in Feature Animation.
-Eventually launching her own business, Sue went on to develop the first online international schoolhouse, hosting up to 300,000 students at a time.
-Her children’s books – some original stories, and others featuring characters from Disney and Sesame Street (where she was anointed the status of “Sesame Legend”) – have been read and embraced by a generation of children.
-Sue is also the creator of the Peace Crane Project, a program designed to connect children of the world through the arts.
+Sue’s children’s books – some original stories, and others featuring characters from Disney and Sesame Street (where she was anointed the status of “Sesame Legend”) – have been read and embraced by a generation of children.
+Sue is also the creator of the Peace Crane Project, a program that has connected more than 2 million children around the world through the arts.